nasa-itc/sample/README.md

-# Sample - cFS Application
+# Sample - NOS3 Component

-This repository contains the Sample cFS application.
+This repository contains the NOS3 Sample Component.

 ## Overview
 The example assumes a UART based device that streams telemetry at a fixed rate.